processout/processout-python/README.md

 The following attributes are shared between Invoice and TailoredInvoice instances

+- *attribute*   - *example*
+- itemName      - **Amazing product**
+- itemPrice     - **4.20**
+- itemQuantity  - *2*
+- currency      - **USD**
+- taxes         - *4.20*
+- shipping      - *4.20*
+- recurringDays - *7*
-- ReturnUrl    - *URL to which the customer will be redirected upon purchase*
+- returnUrl     - *URL to which the customer will be redirected upon purchase*
-- CancelUrl    - *URL to which the customer will be redirected upon cancellation*
+- cancelUrl     - *URL to which the customer will be redirected upon cancellation*
-- NotifyUrl    - *URL being called by ProcessOut to send callbacks upon transaction updates*
+- notifyUrl     - *URL being called by ProcessOut to send callbacks upon transaction updates*
-- Custom       - *A custom field containing anything you want, sent back within all callbacks*
+- custom        - *A custom field containing anything you want, sent back within all callbacks*
-- Sandbox      - *Decide weither or not to activate the sandbox mode*
+- sandbox       - *Decide weither or not to activate the sandbox mode*

 #### Attribute getters and setters